-- 2 cups of horseradish, peeled and diced (about 12 oz)
+- 2 cups of horseradish, peeled and chopped (about 10 oz)

 - 1/2 tsp salt (non-iodized)

-- Place all the ingredients in a food processor or blender and grind until the horseradish is finely diced.
+- Coarsely chop the root, then place the chunks in a food processor or blender.
+Grind until the horseradish is finely diced.

 - Store-bought horseradish is high in added sulfites, which is why it stays white.
-Your horseradish will brown a little overtime, but it should last for up to 6 months in the fridge as long as everything was kept sterile.
+Your horseradish will turn slightly brown over time.
+It should last for up to 6 months in the fridge as long as you don’t double-dip.